 Making Things Click.

-A portfolio of pioneering digital experiences that transform how we play, explore, and understand.
+A portfolio of digital experiences that transform how we play, explore, and understand.

-In Other Words is a daily word game that harnesses the intrinsic connections of English — an open world where players chart paths between seemingly unrelated words through chains of meaning, not spelling.
-Each puzzle has multiple elegant three-step solutions, and players must reach their target within nine steps.
+In Other Words is a daily word game where players chart paths between seemingly unrelated words through chains of meaning, not spelling.
+Each puzzle has multiple elegant three-step solutions, and players must reach their target within seven steps.
+Powered by Linguabase.

-OtherWordly is a space-themed word game where players launch words through a cosmic obstacle course to match partially hidden targets.
-Its blend of physics puzzles and cultural content—from Picasso to penguins—earned recognition from IndiePrize, TIGA and Serious Play.
+OtherWordly is a space-adventure word game where players launch words through a cosmic obstacle course to match partially hidden targets.
+Its blend of physics puzzles and cultural content — from Picasso to penguins — earned recognition from IndiePrize, TIGA, and Serious Play.
+Being retooled for commercial launch.

 2006–2012

-SpicyNodes made complex hierarchies accessible through organic visualization.
+SpicyNodes made complex hierarchies accessible through organic, radial visualization.
 Users could pivot and expand nodes naturally, making information structures clear and explorable.
-Grew it to 40 million users and 315,000 creators building their own maps, then evolved the platform into WikiNodes, an Apple-featured iPad app for exploring Wikipedia.
+Reached 315,000 creators and 40 million users.
+Evolved into WikiNodes, an Apple-featured iPad app for exploring Wikipedia.
+Published in IEEE Transactions on Visualization and Computer Graphics.
+The concept-visualizer that led into the idea-linking games.

 1998–2001

-While at NIST, launched Time.gov, transforming specialized lab software into a public-friendly government service.
-Convinced rival lab chiefs at NIST and Naval Observatory to cooperate, creating this pioneering single-purpose .gov site that made atomic clock precision as simple as clicking your location on a map.
-It quickly became NIST’s most visited property.
+While at NIST, I took obscure Windows 95 software buried deep in the lab and turned it into Time.gov — a public-friendly government service and the first single-purpose .gov site.
+Convinced rival lab chiefs at NIST and Naval Observatory to cooperate.
+Made atomic clock precision as simple as clicking your location on a map.
+Quickly became NIST’s most visited property.

 1999–2006

-WebExhibits was a new kind of virtual museum that transformed how people interact with art and science online.
-Made complex topics engaging through interactive experiments: visitors could explore the science of color, decode ancient calendars, examine paintings through X-ray and infrared scans, or craft classical poetry using interactive guides.
-Drew tens of millions of visitors through this blend of scholarly depth and hands-on discovery.
+WebExhibits was a new kind of virtual museum.
+Visitors could explore the science of color, decode ancient calendars, examine paintings through X-ray and infrared scans, or craft classical poetry using interactive guides.
+Built up over the years with funding from the National Science Foundation and National Endowment for the Humanities.
+Drew tens of millions of visitors.

 2011